Opportunity Costs and Social Capital

 What Rayshawn is “losing” by traditional job hunting is an opportunity cost—a huge one.
 Not only will social capital help him find a job, it will also set in motion a process to make sure he is never without a job again.
 The lost opportunity is the price for following traditional ways.
 In this case, he is paying the potential of building social capital - it can be a costly non-choice.

-Edward DeJesus is the President of Social Capital Builders and the Founder of the MAKiN' iT Nation.
+Edward DeJesus is the President of Social Capital Builders.